scottvr/gtrsnipe/README.md

 ### Examples

-Transcribing this organ intro for my classical guitar, where the "sweet spot" is lower on the neck
+Transcribing this organ intro for my classical guitar, where the "sweet spot" is lower on the neck:

 ```
 $ gtrsnipe MrCrowleyOrganIntro.mid mrcrowley-organ.tab --track 5 --sweet-spot-high 8
 Converting 'MrCrowleyOrganIntro.mid' (mid) to 'mrcrowley-organ.tab' (tab)...